kyerou/AbelardoRadny_2ECE-A_PA2/README.md

 Numpy

-This problem assignment made us use numpy to complete certain task for this assignment.
+This problem assignment made us use numpy to complete certain tasks for this assignment.

 # NORMALIZATION
 This problem made us create a 5x5 ndarray and find its normalization using the code for mean '.mean()', and standard deviation '.std()'

-First we import numpy
+First, we import numpy
 ``` python
 import numpy as np #Importing numpy to the code
 ```